Concrete is the most commonly used man-made substance on the planet, second only to water as the most utilised resource.

 Brutalist Britain: Concrete in the 1960s and 1970s

 The 1960s was a socially progressive decade of rapid change; a time of strong economic growth after the austerity of the 1950s; of idealism; of optimism that a better future lay ahead.

 A distinctive type of architecture emerged in the 1960s and 1970s; the clearest visual manifestation of the design possibilities of concrete.

-Monumental buildings – high rise flats, multi-storey car parks, universities, schools, leisure and shopping complexes, often with extensive road schemes – were constructed.
-This uncompromising dramatic style – versatile and cheap – changed the face of urban Britain.
+Monumental buildings (high rise flats, multi-storey car parks, universities, schools, leisure and shopping complexes, often with extensive road schemes) were constructed.
+This uncompromising dramatic style was versatile and cheap, changing the face of urban Britain.

-Brutalism – as certain types of this new radical architecture came to be known – was first associated with internationally-acclaimed architect, Le Corbusier (1887-1965), a Swiss-French Modernist pioneer who, in 1952, celebrated the unfinished surfaces and the texture of raw concrete (Béton Brut).
+Brutalism, as certain types of this new radical architecture came to be known, was first associated with internationally-acclaimed architect, Le Corbusier (1887 to 1965), a Swiss-French Modernist pioneer who, in 1952, celebrated the unfinished surfaces and the texture of raw concrete (Béton Brut).